Ever wondered if your favorite recipe has a crockpot to Instant Pot conversion?

 - Curried Lemon Coconut Chicken

-- Whole roasted chicken (like I described here or here)
+- Whole roasted chicken

-- Homemade chicken stock
+- Homemade chicken bone broth

 - Live Simply’s Crockpot Pulled Chicken Taco Meat, photo above, which we modified here (no. 7)